binhussen/hello-rails-back/README.md

 # 📖 Hello React <a name="about-project"></a>

-> react as full stack
+> react as full stack, front end repo os [here](https://github.com/binhussen/hello-rails-front).

 ## 🛠 Built With <a name="built-with"></a>